Coopers Brewery

-Coopers Brewery Limited, the largest Australian-owned brewery, is based in the Adelaide suburb of Regency Park.
-Coopers is known for making a variety of beers, the most famous of which are its Pale Ale and Sparkling Ale.
-In the twelve months to 30 June 2020 total beer sales, excluding non-alcoholic beverages, rose to 79.8 million litres, an increase of 3.9% from the previous year.
-It is also the world's largest producer of homebrewing beer concentrate in cans.
-Cooper's also manufactures DIY kits, reusable plastic bottles and boxed brew enhancers.
-Its shares are primarily owned by the extended Cooper family, and the company's constitution and classes of shares makes it difficult to sell shares outside the family.
+Coopers Brewery Limited, known simply as Coopers, is an Australian brewery based in the Adelaide suburb of Regency Park.
+Established by Thomas Cooper in 1862 and still owned by the Cooper Family, it is the largest Australian-owned brewery.
+Coopers is known for making a variety of beers, primarily their pale and sparkling ales, as well as being the world's largest producer of canned beer concentrate, used in homebrewing.
+Originally based in the eastern-suburb of Norwood, the brewery moved to nearby Leabrook in 1881, where it remained until its relocation to Regency Park in 2001.

 History

-1862 – Norwood
+19th century

 The brewery was established by Thomas Cooper in 1862 at his home in the Adelaide suburb of Norwood.
 He brewed his first recorded batch on 13 May 1862.

-1881 – Leabrook

 In 1881 the brewery relocated to larger, commercial facilities at Leabrook.

-1897 – Partnership

 Thomas died in 1897.
 In his will, after bequests to his wife, daughters and youngest sons, he left all his property to his four eldest surviving sons, John, Christopher, Samuel and Stanley, under instructions to "carry on my business as Brewers under the form of 'Thomas Cooper & Sons' as partners".

-1923 – Incorporation
+20th century

 Each time one of the partners retired or died, a new partnership agreement needed to be drawn up.
 This became unwieldy, so in 1923, the partners decided to incorporate with limited liability.
 An agreement was drawn up where the capital of the company was declared as £39,000, and 39,000 £1 shares were distributed.
 15,953 of the shares were designated as class "A", and 15,953 as class "B".
 Directors were to be appointed equally by holders of "A" and "B" shares.

-Changes of the 1960s

 The company went through the doldrums during the recession of the late 1880s, a boom time in the 1920s, the doldrums during the Great Depression, and mixed fortunes through World War II and the 1950s.
 By the 1960s, the brewery was still producing much the same products as in the 1880s, but the brewing environment, and consumer demand, had changed.